Studies in Humanities: College and University Program Options

 Humanities Program Overview

 Bachelor of Arts (B.A.) programs in the humanities are highly interdisciplinary and allow motivated students to design their own courses of study.
-Programs help students develop analytical and communication skills while instructing them on subjects such as philosophy, art history and literature.
 Many programs emphasize multiculturalism and help students understand societies other than their own.
 Most schools require current students to complete an additional application demonstrating academic ability and curiosity to enter into a humanities program.
+Programs help students develop analytical and communication skills while providing them with coursework in:

-Master of Arts (M.A.) programs last 1-2 years and help humanities students synthesize knowledge in religion, philosophy, art, literature and history.
+Master of Arts (M.A.) programs last 1-2 years and help humanities students synthesize and expand upon their knowledge.
 Students might pursue an M.A. in conjunction with another graduate-level degree, such as a law or education degree, or in preparation for a Doctor of Philosophy (Ph.D.) program.
 Artists and writers may find that an M.A. in humanities helps them develop critical understanding of their fields.
 Master's programs in the humanities do not normally include funding, so tuition and fees should be taken into account in choosing a program.
 A bachelor's degree with relevant coursework is a prerequisite.
+Examples of areas students might study in a master's degree program include:

 Ph.D. in Humanities